 $250,000 CAN [if business is outside of Yellowknife]

 $150,000 CAN [if business is outside of Yellowknife]

 NOTE: The minimum net worth and investment cutoffs in the above table are valid as of May 2014.

-To find out if you qualify for business immigration under the PNP and to learn how FWCanada can help you with your application, fill out our free assessment form.
+FWCanada offers a comprehensive evaluation service that encompasses all Canadian immigration programs, both for permanent and temporary residence.
+If you are interested in having such an evaluation completed, we would be happy to provide you with a legal opinion letter concerning your eligibility.
+To find out if you qualify for business immigration under the PNP and to learn how FWCanada can help you with your application, kindly fill out our contract which will bring you to our full online assessment form.